Anti-Serb sentiment: Independent State of Croatia and Ustaše

-Albania
+Kosovo

 When Kosovo became part of Serbia after WWI, the Yugoslav authorities expelled 400,000 Albanians from Kosovo in the interwar period and promoted the settlement of mostly Serb colonists in the region.
-In WWII, western and central Kosovo became part of Albania and Kosovo Albanians enacted brutal reprisals against the colonists.
+In WWII, western and central Kosovo became part of Albania, with Kosovo Albanians subsequently enacting brutal reprisals against the colonists.
 During the Italian occupation of Albania in WWII, between 70,000 and 100,000 Serbs were expelled and thousands massacred in annexed Kosovo by Albanian paramilitaries, mainly by the Vulnetari and Balli Kombëtar.
 Xhafer Deva recruited Kosovo Albanians to join the Waffen-SS.
-The 21st Waffen Mountain Division of the SS Skanderbeg (1st Albanian) was formed on 1 May 1944, composed of ethnic Albanians, named after Albanian national hero Skanderbeg who fought the Ottomans in the 15th century.
+The 21st Waffen Mountain Division of the SS Skanderbeg (1st Albanian) was formed on 1 May 1944, composed of ethnic Albanians, named after Albanian national hero Skanderbeg, who fought the Ottomans in the 15th century.
 The division was better known for murdering, raping, and looting in predominantly Serbian areas than for participating in combat operations on behalf of the German war effort.
-Deva and his collaborators were anti-Slavic and advocated for an ethnically pure "Greater Albania".
+Deva and his collaborators were anti-Slavic and advocated for an ethnically pure Greater Albania.
 By September 1944, with the Allied victory in the Balkans imminent, Deva and his men attempted to purchase weapons from withdrawing German soldiers in order to organize a "final solution" of the Slavic population of Kosovo.
 Nothing came of this as the powerful Yugoslav Partisans prevented any large-scale ethnic cleansing of Slavs from occurring.

-These conflicts were relatively low-level compared with other areas of Yugoslavia during the war years.
-Approximately 10,000 Serbs and Montenegrins died in Kosovo during the war, the majority of whom were killed by Albanian collaborationist forces.
-Two Serb historians also estimate that 12,000 Albanians lost their lives.
-An official investigation conducted by the Yugoslav government in 1964 recorded nearly 8,000 war-related fatalities in Kosovo between 1941 and 1945, 5,489 of whom were Serb and Montenegrin and 2,177 of whom were Albanian.
+However, these conflicts were relatively low-level compared with other areas of Yugoslavia during the war years.